FairwindsOps/insights-docs/docs/features/insights-cli.md

 ```

 #### Example
-To upload an Automation Rule to Insights, create the file `api-action-items.yaml` in the `rules` sub-directory.
-This file will contain the
+To upload an Automation Rule to Insights, create the file `rules/api-action-items.yaml` in the `rules` sub-directory:
-Rule JavaScript and accompanying metadata:

 ```yaml
 name: "Assign API Action Items"